-What are electrolyte drops and are the effective?
+What are electrolyte drops and are they effective?
 Read this article to learn what pure electrolytes are, and a summary of a clinical study with smoke jumper firefighters, which showed that electrolyte drops added to water are dramatically more effective for hydration than water alone.
 The article below was re-published with permission of Paul S. Auerbach, MD, MS, FACEP, FAWM.
-Please refer to the link below to find a link to the original article.
+Please refer to this link to the original article.
 Sub-headings have been added to improve readability.